 The Government of Ghana continues to expand access to healthcare coverage and the scope of benefits it makes available to its citizens.
 Ghana’s 2021 census results report 68.6 % of the population is covered by either the National Health Insurance Scheme (NHIS) or private health insurance schemes.
 There is a higher rate of health insurance coverage for females (72.6%) than males (64.5%).
 Health insurance coverage ranges from a low of 51.9% in the Oti Region to a high of 86.2 % in the Upper East Region.
 The National Health Insurance Scheme provides coverage for a limited scope of health issues, primarily insuring for treatment against the most prevalent diseases, such as malaria.
 For more information about health insurance coverage in Ghana, please see our Market Intelligence.

-The healthcare sector in Ghana is organized at three levels: national, regional and district.
-Health interventions are packaged for each level and are delivered at the respective clinics and hospitals.
+The healthcare sector in Ghana is organized at three different levels: national, regional, and district.
+Health interventions are packaged for each level and are delivered to the respective clinics and hospitals.

 Healthcare is variable throughout Ghana.
 Urban centers are well served, and are where most hospitals, clinics, and pharmacies in the country can be found.
 Rural areas often have no modern healthcare services.
 Patients in these areas either rely on traditional African medicine or travel great distances for healthcare.
-Most healthcare is provided by the government and is largely administered by the Ministry of Health and Ghana Health Services.
-The healthcare system has five levels of providers: health posts, health centers and clinics, district hospitals, regional hospitals and tertiary hospitals.
-Health posts are the first level of primary care for rural areas.
+Most healthcare is provided by the government and is largely administered by the Ministry of Health and the Ghana Health Services.
+The healthcare system has five levels of providers: 1) health posts, the first level of primary care in rural areas; 2) health centers and clinics; 3) district hospitals; 4) regional hospitals; and 5) tertiary hospitals.